About

 Exploring the Moon

-In 2024, NASA pre-selected a rover from the American company Venturi Astrolab, Inc. Its strategic partner, Venturi Space, is in charge of designing and manufacturing the batteries (in Monaco) and the wheels (in Switzerland).
+In 2024, NASA pre-selected the rover FLEX from the American company Venturi Astrolab, Inc. Its strategic partner, Venturi Space, is in charge of designing and manufacturing the wheels (in Switzerland), the batteries (in Monaco) and the battery management systems (in France).

 SpaceX first, then NASA

-The astromobile will be transported to the lunar South Pole by SpaceX in 2026, while NASA’s selection process for the LTV contract is still ongoing.
+The astromobile, designed by Sacha Lakic, will be transported in 2028 to the lunar South Pole by SpaceX.
 Controlled remotely from Earth, it will conduct scientific experiments and commercial activities.

 2030 : ON BOTH SIDES OF THE ATLANTIC